 Something else I am remembering this Father’s Day is the relay race at track and field events.
-While in high school I was a member of a relay team which competed in the two-mile relay.
+While in high school, I was a member of a relay team that competed in the two-mile relay.
 I was in the second position on the team for each event.
-I remember how much emphasis and importance our coach placed on the “hand off” of the baton.
-Actually the race could be won or lost depending on how well the first three relay members passed on the baton.
+I remember how much emphasis and importance our coach placed on the “handoff” of the baton.
+Actually, the race could be won or lost depending on how well the first three relay members passed on the baton.

-I have drawn an analogy from that experience, reminding myself of the grave importance in passing on life’s baton to my children and grandchildren.
+I have drawn an analogy from that experience, reminding myself of the grave importance of passing on life’s baton to my children and grandchildren.
 For me, two special concerns remain:

 1) What am I passing on?